plone/plone.testing/README.txt

     ``tearDown()``; if it's created in ``testSetUp()`` it should be deleted in ``testTearDown()``.

-A resource defined in a base layer is accessible through a child layer.
+A resource defined in a base layer is accessible from and through a child layer.
 If a resource is set on a child using a key that also exists in a base layer, the child version will shadow the base version until the child layer is torn down (presuming it deletes the resource, which it should), but the base layer version remains intact.

+    **Note:** Accessing a resource is analogous to accessing an instance variable.
+For example, if a base layer assigns a resource to a given key in its ``setUp()`` method, a child layer shadows that resource with another object under the same key, the shadowed resource will by used during the ``testSetUp()`` and ``testTearDown()`` lifecycle methods if implemented by the *base* layer as well.
+This will be the case until the child layer "pops" the resource by deleting it, normally in its ``tearDown()``.

 Conversely, if (as shown above) the child layer accesses and modifies the object, it will modify the original.